valboz/RTModel/docs/DataPreparation.md

 # Data preparation

 In this page we explain how the data should be prepared for the analysis by `RTModel`.
-You can find some events already prepared in the directory [events](/events)
+You can find some sample events already prepared in the directory [events](/events).
+These can be useful to see how an event directory should look like at the beginning or at the end of the modeling run.

 ## Directory structure